 My latest and first pumpkin recipe of the season is this muffin one.
 These are super moist, reminiscent of everyone’s favorite Thanksgiving pie, but with all the best qualities of a portable cake.
-They’ll hit the sweet spot, but aren’t overpowering in this way and would definitely serve as a nice breakfast option.
-If you’re ready for fall, then I’m betting your tastebuds are ready for these.

 Ingredients